codingisok-team/codingisok/_src/About.md

 Sometimes you know a good amount about how to write programs, but you don't really know the ins-and-outs of particular techniques.
-There are tons of books which explain interfaces/abstract classes/classes, but those interest calculator projects don't really teach you why you should use one of those things over the others -- nor _why_.
+There are tons of books which explain interfaces/abstract classes/classes, but those interest calculator projects don't really teach you when you should use one of those things over the others -- nor _why_.

 And so here we are.
 Hopefully this will come in handy.